gsoleilhac/NSGAIII.jl/README.md

 ## vOptGeneric

-This package supports models declared with JuMP / vOptGeneric, with the restriction thatall variables must be bounded, and that they're either continuous or binary (integer might get added later)
+This package supports models declared with JuMP / vOptGeneric, with the restriction that all variables must be bounded, and that they're either continuous or binary (integer might get added later)

 See examples/Mavrota_MILP.jl